Swinject/Swinject/Documentation/Assembler.md

 This feature provides your implementation the ability to group related service definitions together in an `Assembly`.
 This allows your application to:

-   - Keep things organized by keeping like services in one place.
+   - Keep things organized by keeping all services in one place.
    - Provide a shared `Container`.
    - Register different assembly configurations, which is useful for swapping in mock implementations.
    - Be notified when the container is fully configured.

-This feature is an opinionated way to how your can register services in your `Container` and using it is not required.
+This feature is an opinionated way to how you can register services in your `Container` and using it is not required.

 There are several parts to this feature.